 Marianne Short was appointed executive vice president and chief legal officer, UnitedHealth Group, in January 2013, and was named to the Office of the Chief Executive in November 2014.
 She is responsible for overseeing legal, regulatory and compliance matters across the enterprise.
 Prior to joining the company, Short was the managing partner at Dorsey & Whitney LLP for six years, a partner in the Trial department, co-chair of the firm's Appellate and Health Litigation practice groups and a member of the American College of Trial Lawyers and the American Academy of Appellate Lawyers.
 From 1988-2000, she was a judge on the Minnesota Court of Appeals, authoring more than 900 opinions in virtually every area of civil and criminal law.
 She has more than 35 years of courtroom experience from her work on the court, the Dorsey firm and the Minnesota Attorney General's Office.

-Ellen Wilson was appointed executive vice president, Human Capital, UnitedHealth Group, in June 2013, and was named to the Office of the Chief Executive in November 2014.
+Ellen Wilson was appointed chief human resources officer, UnitedHealth Group, in June 2013, and was named to the Office of the Chief Executive in November 2014.
 She is responsible for overseeing all aspects of human resources, including compensation and benefits, talent management, leadership and employee development, rewards and recognition and organization development.
 Previously, Wilson served as chief administrative officer, Optum, guiding Optum's mission-critical business alignment and cultural programs.
 Prior to joining Optum, she served for 17 years at Fidelity Investments, concluding her tenure there as head of Human Resources.

 Andrew Witty was named executive vice president, UnitedHealth Group, and chief executive officer, Optum, a global health services leader, in 2018.
 He is also a member of the Office of the Chief Executive and previously served as a UnitedHealth Group company director.
 From 2008 to 2017, Witty was chief executive officer and a director of the leading pharmaceutical manufacturer GlaxoSmithKline (GSK).
 He joined GSK in 1985, and prior to being named CEO served as president of GSK Europe.
 Before that, he held a variety of international leadership roles for GSK in markets including Asia-Pacific.
 Witty is former chancellor of the University of Nottingham, a British public research university, and serves on the Singapore Economic Development Board International Advisory Committee.
 He is an advisor to 8VC and Hatteras Venture Partners, as well as to the Bill and Melinda Gates Foundation.
 Witty was knighted in 2012 for services to the U.K. economy.
 In 2017, he was named an Honorary Citizen by Singapore for his contributions to the country's growth and development.